bigfoothq/csl-parser/csl-parser/shared/doc/TYPES.md

 - All string values preserved exactly as parsed (no type coercion)
 - Line numbers are 1-indexed

-## Parser Output vs Valid Operations

-Parser produces syntactically valid AST that may violate semantic rules:
+## Notes
-- Missing required fields allowed
+- Parser may output ASTs with missing required fields or invalid values
-- Invalid attribute values allowed (e.g., count="invalid")
-- Empty content where prohibited allowed

-Validator ensures semantic validity per operation constraints.
+- Validator ensures semantic validity